0xKolten/hacking-stellar-python-edition/1-accounts.md

 ### A Brief Horizon Overview

 Before going further, I should quickly introduce the Horizon API because we'll be interfacing with it quiet a bit.
-In short, Horizon is an API server that allows you to submit transactions to the Stellar network, get account details, stream data from the network, and more.
+Horizon is an API server that allows you to submit transactions to the Stellar network, get account details, stream data from the network, and more.
 The most commonly used Horizon instances are https://horizon.stellar.org/ and https://horizon-testnet.stellar.org/ (the one we'll be using).
 These two are run and maintained by the Stellar Development Foundation, but other public facing Horizon APIs exist such as https://stellar-horizon.satoshipay.io/.

 Horizon has multiple endpoints that we can get information from such as:
 - https://horizon-testnet.stellar.org/accounts/{account}